AgencyFit Research

 Abstract

-Introduces workload visibility as a critical but under-modeled variable in technology adoption, especially where hidden operational burden produces downstream resistance or control failure.
+Introduces workload visibility as a critical but under-modeled variable in technology adoption.

 Workload impact Adoption strain Operational burden